 Candidates will only achieve Independent Patrol Status once they have attended all phase one and phase two sessions, passed the final written exam to ensure knowledge and understanding, and completed all elements of their portfolio to demonstrate their performance.

 The information below details the basic eligibility criteria for Special Constables.
 Every circumstance is unique to each person of course, so if you have any queries about this information please get in touch with the Special Constabulary Recruitment Team.

 To apply to be a Special Constable you must be at least 18 years old.
 There is no upper limit.

-To be eligible for appointment as a Special Constable, you must be a British citizen or a citizen of a country that is a member of the European Economic Area, or Switzerland.
+To be eligible for appointment as a Special Constable, you must be a British citizen.
 Commonwealth citizens and other foreign nationals are also eligible but only if they are resident in the UK free of restrictions.

 If you have recently resided abroad, we need to be able to check your previous three years, including employment, education and/or residency.